royalphp/sylius-bootstrap-theme/docs/programing_helpers.md

 }
 ```

-and then flesh out this interface:
+and then we implement this interface:

 ```php
 <?php